TharisSolutionsLtd/ember-1.9.1-template-compiler-visual-studio/README.md

 ## Notes
 The Node application assumes templates are in .\Templates and the compiled templates will go into the file .\Application\AppTemplates.js, these values can be amended in the Node application in app.js.

+Check the output window in Visual Studio when building, this will show any errors that were raised during the process.

 Don't forget to include the AppTemplates.js into the SPA!

 If you would like to add any other tasks to this Node Visual Studio build event which are aiming towards improving performace of Ember applications, please contribute :).